iqss-research/readme-software/README.md

 wordVec_summaries = undergrad(documentText = cleanme(clinton$TEXT), wordVecs = NULL)
 ```

+#### Numerical Text Features Using GPT and Other Transformer Models
 In 2023, we added a new option to obtain document-level features using neural network transformer models.
 Users can now obtain such features from `GPT`, `BERT`, other such models.
 Under the hood, we're using the `text` package and in particular the `text::textEmbed` function.
 To use this functionality, you'd first want install the `text` package and set up the various Python packages used in the transfer learning setup:
 ```
 install.packages("text")